North Toronto Veterinary Behaviour Specialty Clinic welcomes you!

 Can we help?

-If you have a behaviour case that you would like to have seen at our clinic, please review our website to find out more about our services and then contact our office by email at email@example.com or call our office at 905-881-2752 to get a quotation and to schedule your appointment.
+If you have a pet who struggles with emotional or mental problems that you would like to have seen at our clinic, please review our website to find out more about our services and then contact our office by email at firstname.lastname@example.org or call our office at 905-881-2752 to get a quotation and to schedule your appointment.
 Please be certain to download the behaviour forms prior to your appointment so that you and your veterinarian can have them completed and returned at least FOUR days prior to your consultation.
 Following your visit, both you and your veterinarian will receive a case summary for your records.

 Our clinic is a shared location with the Doncaster Animal Clinic at 99 Henderson Avenue in Thornhill.